INTRODUCTION

 LIFESTYLE HABITS THAT ENHANCE GALLBLADDER HEALTH

 Beyond diet, lifestyle factors such as regular physical activity, stress management and maintaining a healthy weight play a significant role in gallbladder health.
 A sedentary lifestyle slows metabolism and bile flow, increasing the risk of gallstones.
-Engaging in moderate exercise, such as walking, yoga, or strength training, helps stimulate digestion and supports gallbladder function.
+Engaging in moderate physical activity, such as walking, yoga or strength training, helps stimulate digestion and supports gallbladder function.
 Managing stress through relaxation techniques like meditation and deep breathing prevents digestive distress, further contributing to long-term gallbladder health.

 CONCLUSION

 A well-balanced diet is crucial for improving gallbladder health, as it regulates bile production, prevents gallstone formation and supports overall digestive function.
-Consuming fibre-rich foods, healthy fats and lean proteins while avoiding processed and greasy foods helps maintain proper bile consistency and flow.
+Consuming fibre-rich foods, healthy fats and lean proteins keeps bile fluid and balanced.
+Avoiding greasy and processed foods prevents digestive strain.
 Staying hydrated, eating regular meals and adopting a healthy lifestyle further enhance gallbladder function and reduce the risk of complications.
-Making mindful dietary and lifestyle choices ensures a healthier digestive system, promoting long-term wellbeing and preventing gallbladder-related issues.
+Making mindful dietary and lifestyle choices ensures a healthier digestive system, promoting long-term physical health and preventing gallbladder-related issues.